cnzhihao/Software-planning-mcp/README.md

 }
 ```

-Replace `/absolute/path/to/cloned/software-planning-tool/` with the actual path where you cloned this repository.
+Replace `/absolute/path/to/cloned/software-planning-tool` with the actual path where you cloned this repository.

-**Important**: Use the `start-mcp.sh` script instead of directly calling the Node.js file to ensure proper working directory handling.
+**✨ Features**: The tool automatically detects project directories and handles Windows path formats correctly, making it cross-platform compatible without requiring additional startup scripts.

 ## How It Works 🔄